 Our world-class health care system is one of the reasons Australians are now living longer, but our longer lifespans are creating greater demand for medical treatment.

-Last financial year, 3 of the most common hospital treatments we covered were:
+For the last financial year, 2017-2018, 3 of the most common hospital treatments we covered were:

 It all adds up to more people using health services.
-In the last 5 years the number of HCF members admitted to hospital has risen by 18%.
+Last year the number of HCF members admitted to hospital rose by 11%.

 CHANGES TO THE GOVERNMENT REBATE

 In 2012, the rebate became means tested, which means your eligibility depends on your income.
-If you have a higher income, your rebate may be reduced, or you may not be entitled to any rebate.
+If you have a higher income, your rebate may be reduced, or you may not be entitled to a rebate at all.